nvahalik/laravel-filer/README.md

 1. The existing metadata repo will be searched.
 2. Then, the single 'original_disks' will be searched.
-3. Then, a write will be attempted on `test:s3-new`.
+3. Then, attempt to write on `test:s3-new`.
-4. If that fails, then a write will be attempted on `test:s3-original`.
+4. If that fails, attempt to write on `test:s3-original`.
 5. If any of the writes succeeds, that adapter's backing information will be returned and the entries metadata updated.
 6. If any of them fails, then false will be returned and the operation will have failed.